 Determine which size beginning square you are going to use.
+Most commonly used are probably 6 or 5 inch squares.
 (CHARM PACKS are awesome, as they are pre-cut to 5" and will give you a 6.5" block)

 Decide what layout you are going to use.
 Where will darks, lights, mediums, brights, themed fabric, etc. be positioned in your block?

 Cut Width of Fabric (WOF) long fabric strips in widths that match the nine-patch's square size, and remember that segments will be cut that same size.
 (If using the 5" squares, then you will subcut 5").

 Repeat to create strip sets and segments for each row.
 You would also make a strip set with the cornerstone fabric in the center and the two sashing fabrics on the top and bottom.

 You need (two) of Set A and (one) set for set B.

 Adjust the strip length to suit your needs.
 For instance, in the example with the charm squares, 5" wide strips cut across the fabric's crosswise grain, from selvage to selvage, would be long enough to cut (8) identical segments from the finished strip set—enough for 8 nine-patch block rows.